apache/ignite/README.md

 ## Mongodb Backend for Vector Engine

-Ingite can be used as a Mongo db server, it is fast and distributed, it supports the mongodb3.6 protocol and most mongdb commands.
+Ignite can be used as a Mongo db server, it is fast and distributed, it supports the mongodb3.6 protocol and most mongdb commands.
+Be default, if ignite instance name is admin, Ignite will start Mongo server automatic, Other wise, You should add MongoPluginConfiguration in IgniteConfiguration.plugins.

 It also supports vector search: